Joseph Lynch (Irish politician)

 Joseph Patrick Lynch (c.
 1882 – January 1954) was an Irish politician.
-He was elected unopposed as a Sinn Féin Teachta Dála (TD) to the 2nd Dáil at the 1921 elections for the Leix–Offaly constituency.
+He was elected unopposed for Sinn Féin as a TD to the Second Dáil at the 1921 elections for Leix–Offaly.
 He supported the Anglo-Irish Treaty and voted in favour of it.
 He stood as a pro-Treaty Sinn Féin candidate at the 1922 general election but was not elected.